shak/bankxplorers/content/english/_index.md

     image: "images/features-02.png"

   - subtitle: "What we offer?"
-    title: "Borrowing, Interest and Credit Scores"
+    title: "Navigating the digital world safely and securely"
-    description: "Learn all about different types of borrowing, understand how credit cards work, what interest rates really mean, and how credit scores impact your financial journey."
+    description: "Scammers are getting smarter, but so are we!
+Learn how to protect your personal information, recognise phishing scams, and secure your accounts with smart practices.
+We’ll arm you with the tools you need to be a savvy digital banker!"
     image: "images/features-03.png"